SCIInstitute/dSpaceX/data/README.md

 - *parametersFile:* [Path to CSV] The input parameters for your designs.
 Headers are expected.
 - *qoisFile:* [Path to CSV] The quantities of interest for your designs.
 Headers are expected.
 - *shapeDirectory:* [Path to Shape Representations] The shape representations for your designs.
-- *shapeFormat:* [String] Currently, we support "png" or "nrrd" shape representations.
+- *shapeFormat:* [String] Currently, we support image, volume, and mesh shape representations.
 - *distance:* [Object] Depending on how you want to calculate distances this object will look different.
 For the minimum JSON it will only have one field 'type' explained next.
 - *distance.type:* [String] For the minimum JSON you need to specify if you want the 'L1' or the 'L2' distance calculated.
-- *thumbnails:* [String] Type of thumbnails to generate.
-You must specify either 'png' or 'nano'.
-Currently, we only generate thumbnails for 3D volumes if it is the Nanoparticles data set.

 **A Note on Embeddings:**